How to License a Patent and Generate Revenue

 Now that you have your pool of potential licensees, it is time to negotiate licensing terms.
 Some of the key issues you should be negotiating about include:

-- Royalties: In most industries and for most patented technologies, royalties are collected as a percentage of sales revenue earned by the patented product or technology.
-Once more, this rate will depend on industry and technology, and on level of exclusivity.
+1. Royalties: In most industries and for most patented technologies, royalties are collected as a percentage of sales revenue earned by the patented product or technology.
+Once more, this rate will depend on industry and technology and on the level of exclusivity.

 Lump sum.
 Sometimes you can take the entire payment as one amount covering rights that will be used to, for example, patent.
 That is a nice feature when you really need the cash.

-- Territory and exclusivity: You should identify whether the license accorded to you is exclusive or nonexclusive license.
-You are also required to mention what geographics are covered under this license such as global or regional license.
+1. Territory and exclusivity: You should identify whether the licence accorded to you is an exclusive or nonexclusive license.
+You are also required to mention what geographic areas are covered under this licence, such as a global or regional license.

-- Duration of the license: This will refer to the period the agreement is to last.
-A lot of patent licenses have a term but it can be extended by the parties for mutual agreement.
+2. Duration of the licence: This will refer to the period the agreement is to last.
+A lot of patent licenses have a term, but it can be extended by the parties for mutual agreement.

 Step 5: Write the License Agreement